linux-shield/shield-root/README.md

 Root for NVIDIA SHIELD
 ======================

 This is a very basic rooting method for NVIDIA SHIELD, which uses a Linux kernel and a simple ramdisk to install SuperSU [1] on an unlocked device.
+It should work with any Android version, including 4.3.

 [1] https://play.google.com/store/apps/details?id=eu.chainfire.supersu